Impact of Apple ad tracking changes will hinge on app developers, exec says

-TechnologyImpact of Apple ad tracking changes will hinge on app developers, exec says

-The impact of Apple Inc's (AAPL.O) new privacy controls over digital advertising tracking is likely to depend greatly on how app developers implement a new pop-up notification, Apple's user privacy chief told Reuters.
+(Reuters) - The impact of Apple Inc’s new privacy controls over digital advertising tracking is likely to depend greatly on how app developers implement a new pop-up notification, Apple’s user privacy chief told Reuters.

 Apple on Monday started enforcing a rule introduced last year requiring developers to use a pop-up notification seeking permission to gather data that can be used to track users across third-party sites and apps.

-Facebook Inc (FB.O) has said the rules could harm its customers.
-Some mobile advertising analysts believe fewer than one in three users will opt-in, which could diminish the effectiveness and profitability of ad targeting. read more
+Facebook Inc has said the rules could harm its customers.
+Some mobile advertising analysts believe fewer than one in three users will opt-in, which could diminish the effectiveness and profitability of ad targeting.

 Erik Neuenschwander, Apple’s user privacy chief, said in an interview that opt-in rates are likely to hinge on how developers make their case to users before showing the prompt, and the language used in a space Apple reserves for developers to give a reason for seeking permission.